U.S. flag

 Mechanism of Action

-Pentobarbital works in the central nervous system by binding to gamma-aminobutyric acid (GABA) A subtype receptors.
-This action induces a change in the chloride transport receptor, leading to an increase in the duration that the chloride channels remain open, hence potentiating GABA effects.
-GABA is responsible for producing CNS depression and thus prolonging the time the channels remain open and intensifying the depressant effects on the CNS.[4]
-Pentobarbital also works by inhibiting glutamate, which is responsible for nerve depolarization in the voltage-activated calcium currents.[5]
-This activity is an additive effect on CNS depression.
-It undergoes first-pass metabolism in the liver.
+Pentobarbital primarily acts on the central nervous system (CNS) by binding to gamma-aminobutyric acid (GABA) A subtype receptors.
+This action induces a change in the chloride transport receptor, increasing the duration the chloride channels remain open, potentiating GABA effects.
+GABA is responsible for producing CNS depression, prolonging the time the channels remain open, and intensifying the depressant effects on the CNS.[6]

 Administration